 - Registration fees for each kitten

-- Spay/neuter costs (which is becoming more common before selling)
+- Spay/neuter costs for each kitten sold as a pet (which is becoming more common before selling)

-Breeders have no way of knowing how many kittens their queens will produce – sometimes a litter might have 2 kittens and other times 7.
-Some kittens are stillborn or don’t survive.
+Breeders have no way of knowing how many kittens their queens will produce – sometimes a litter might have one kitten and other times 9.
+Some kittens are stillborn or don’t survive after birth.

-So a breeder’s income varies wildly and a huge chunk is spent on caring for their cats – it’s not a lucrative a business as many people believe.
+So a breeder’s income varies wildly and a huge chunk is spent on caring for their breeding cats.
+Maine Coon breeding is not the lucrative business that many people believe it is.

-If anyone offers you cheap Maine Coon kittens, it is very likely that corners have been cut somewhere in the process, so be extremely careful.
+If anyone offers you a cheap Maine Coon kitten, it is very likely that corners have been cut somewhere in the breeding process, so be extremely careful.

 Maine Coon Ownership Costs